cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 These operators shift the numeric value of the first operand left or right by the number of bits specified by the second operand.
 If the second operand is outside the `0 ..
 63` range, it's value is taken modulo 64.

-The results of the operation are easily inspected in binary form:
+Shifting left is equivalent to an integer multiplication by a given power of two, shifting right is an equivalent of an integer division by a power of two.
+The results of the operation are most easily inspected in binary form:

 * `0b001001 << 2` becomes `0b100100`,
 * `0b001011 >> 2` becomes `0b000010` (the bits shifted "outside" the value are lost).

-Shifting left is equivalent to an integer multiplication by a given power of two, shifting right is an equivalent of an integer division by a power of two.

-The unsigned right-shift operator (`>>>`) is available in target `8` or higher.
-The difference between `>>>` and `>>` is that the first one shifts in zeroes from the right, while the second one copies the value of the highest bit (the sign bit) to lower bits, preserving it.
-Consider:
+The difference between the signed (`>>`) and unsigned (`>>>`) right shift operators concerns negative numbers: the signed operator copies the value of the leftmost bit (the sign bit) to lower bits when shifting, while the unsigned operator shifts in zeroes:

 ```Mindcode
 #set target = 8;